Is It Something You Eat?

 Step 6: Profit!

-- Another one: leavened bread was probably the result it being unintentionally left to rest long enough for yeast to cause the dough rising; the first person to eat it would have been eating a strange new thing.
+- Another example: Leavened bread was probably the result it being unintentionally left to rest long enough for yeast to cause the dough rising; the first person to eat it would have been eating a strange new thing.

-- 1853: A customer keeps sending back their french fries because they're "too thick".
-After one time to many, the frustrated chef decides to cut them ridiculously thin and fry them to a crisp to see the guest's reaction.
+- 1853: A customer keeps sending back his french fries because they're "too thick".
+After one time too many, the frustrated chef decides to cut them ridiculously thin and fry them to a crisp to see the guest's reaction.
 The guest loved them, and thus potato chips were born.

 - Strangely enough, sharks are big-time users of this trope.
 When a shark encounters something unusual, the first thing it will try to do is figure out what it is.
 Because sharks have no hands, they have to use their mouths.
 And because they have no lips, in order to touch it they have to bite it.
 Ouch.
 This is actually what causes a lot of the unprovoked shark attacks on humans, especially with the Great White.
 The shark in question either wants to figure out what we are, or thinks we might be a weird seal.
 Hence the shark attacks where a shark takes one bite or so and leaves.
 Of course, sometimes they don't.

-- The problem, of course, being that these investigations are made with two-foot wide jaws that can exert a 5 ton bite force.
+- The problem, of course, being that these investigations are made with 2-foot-wide jaws that can exert a 5-ton bite force.
 This is the rough equivalent of examining an egg by hitting it with a sledgehammer attached to your tongue.

 - This also serves to explain why sharks' stomach contents are so legendarily eclectic.